tools4j/tabular/README.md

 (one-per-row-per-command) can take time.
 The xml predicates are translated to pure java and run much faster.

 ## Expressions
-Command expressions are compiled using freemarker.
+Command expressions are compiled using [Freemarker](https://freemarker.apache.org/docs/ref_builtins_alphaidx.html).
 Within your expression, you can use variables from:
 * Columns from the current row.
 * Properties defined within config.properties
 * Properties defined within config-local.properties (if it exists)